Fossj117/fossj117.github.io/_posts/2023-10-16-tech-economics-goverance-reading.md

 - [_The Public and Its Problems_](https://en.wikipedia.org/wiki/The_Public_and_Its_Problems) by John Dewey (w/ [Ryan](https://ryansepassi.com/), [Jesse](https://jessecallahanbryant.com/), [Jacob](https://www.rgrdlaw.com/attorneys-Jacob-G-Gelman.html) and [Zach](https://www.zachary-wojtowicz.com/))
   - My notes [here](https://jeffreyfossett.com/2024/03/09/public-and-its-problems.html).

-Some things that are currently in flight:
+Some things that I am currently reading:

 - [_Plurality: The Future of Collaborative Technology and Democracy_](https://github.com/pluralitybook/plurality) by Weyl and Tang. ([My ongoing notes](https://jeffreyfossett.com/2023/12/27/notes-on-plurality-book.html)).
   - This is now organized via [Plurality Institute](https://www.plurality.institute/); if you'd like to join, sign up [here](https://forms.gle/2RcsGBmu2Dn915X39)!
-- I am currently reading [_Blockchain Radicals_](https://www.amazon.com/Blockchain-Radicals-Building-Beyond-Capitalism/dp/1914420853) by Josh Davila after meeting him briefly at EthCC.
+- I am currently reading [_Blockchain Radicals_](https://www.amazon.com/Blockchain-Radicals-Building-Beyond-Capitalism/dp/1914420853) by Josh Davila (discussing with [Ryan](https://ryansepassi.com/))
 - Starting [_Tools for Conviviality_](https://en.wikipedia.org/wiki/Tools_for_Conviviality) by Ivan Illich after seeing it referenced by [Hundred Rabbits](https://100r.co/site/mission.html).

 Some other things that are on my radar on these themes: